siasur/unrelatedadditions/README.md

     - Gravel: 2 times
     - Granite, Diorite, Andesite: 1 time

-Everything added in this mod - at moment of implementation - either

- - comes from a mod that hasn't been ported to 1.19 yet
- - or was just something I wanted to implement myself regardles of (non)exitence in other mods.
+5. **Angel Block**
+The Angel Block can be placed in the air without need an adjacent block to it.
+When broken it doesn't drop as usual, instead it's put right back into the inventory.
+This can be useful to start a build high up in the air or the (not so endless) void of the end.

+6. **Colored Flags**
+Always getting lost in caves?
+Don't remember your way home?
+Place these pointy flags along your way, and you will always find the way back.

-I'm open to suggestions but I won't promise to implement everything.
+I'm also open to suggestions, but I won't promise anything.

+### More I should know?

-(I'm not an artist, all textures are to be considered "dev textures".
-If this gets traction and grows further I may invest in some proper textures)
+All textures are to be considered _Development Textures_, I'm not an artist
+If this gets traction and grows further I may invest in some proper textures